G3WKW/G3WKW.github.io/Box_Opening.md

 And here is the first stage the illuminated push switches soldered to the UI board.
 ![Switches](/images/IMG_1352.JPG)

 At this point I became engrossed with the building and took no more construction photos!
+There is a dozen or so toroids to be wound and a bifilar wound transformer.
+Perhaps the hardest items to mount were a couple of surface mount construction transformers and surface mount relays but nothing required tweezers or microscopes, though an extra pair of reading glasses comes in handy at times

 [The Boxing](casing.md)